2023 MRC-SCN UK-Canada Exchange Programme Awards

-The Medical Research Council (MRC) and the Canadian Stem Cell Network (SCN) are launching the UK-Canada Exchange Programme Awards scheme, which will provide funding for travel and skills exchange between regenerative medicine researchers in the UK and Canada.
-The deadline for applications is September 15, 2022, at 5 p.m. (sender’s local time).
-Successful applicants will be notified by October 6, 2022.
+The Medical Research Council (MRC) and the Canadian Stem Cell Network (SCN) are pleased to announce round 2 of the MRC-SCN UK-Canada Exchange Program Awards, which will provide funding for travel and skills exchange between regenerative medicine researchers in the UK and Canada.
+The deadline for applications is October 31, 2023, at 5 p.m. (sender’s local time), or 4 p.m.
+GMT (for applications submitted via Je-S, see details in the application process).
+Successful applicants will be notified by early December.

 About This Program

-As part of MRC and SCN’s on-going partnership, and starting in 2022, the MRC and SCN will each invest up to $180,000 CAD/£112,000 GBP over two years to support new and developing collaborations between the UK and Canada’s researchers in regenerative medicine, encouraging the sharing of techniques and skills through a reciprocal exchange programme.
-The funders may consider holding similar calls in subsequent years.
+As part of MRC and SCN’s on-going partnership, which started in 2022, the MRC and SCN are each investing up to $180,000 CAD/£112,000 GBP over two years to support new and developing collaborations between the UK and Canada’s researchers in regenerative medicine, encouraging the sharing of techniques and skills through a reciprocal exchange program.

-- Eligible exchange researchers include graduate students, post-doctoral fellows, research assistants or research associates, and newly independent investigators (within five years of their first independent academic research appointment).
-Newly independent investigators can apply as both the exchange researchers and the named PI.
+- Eligible exchange researchers/scientists include graduate students, post-doctoral fellows, research assistants or research associates, and newly independent investigators (within five years of their first independent academic research appointment).
+Newly independent investigators can apply as both the exchange researcher/scientist and the named Principal Investigator (PI).

-- SCN and MRC will support the travel of up to six Canadian and six UK researchers each year at $15,000 CAD/ £9,500 GBP per researcher.
-Each proposal must have the support of one Canadian Principal Investigator (PI) and one UK PI, with each lab acting as either host, visitor, or both.
+- SCN and MRC will support the travel of Canadian and UK exchange researcher/scientists at $15,000 CAD/ £9,500 GBP per researcher.
+Each proposal must have the support of one Canadian PI and one UK PI, with each lab acting as either host, visitor, or both.
 Proposals can be for the travel of two researchers, one from each lab (bidirectional); or one researcher (unidirectional).
 Bidirectional exchanges between two labs are encouraged and preferred.

 - Exchanges are expected to be 6-12 weeks in length.